DiVitoTommaso/TrapFinder/README.md

 A **Discord Bot** that detects hidden traps in Clash of Clans villages from a screenshot.

-> ⚠️ This bot is meant as an **extra help** for players.
-> It is designed to assist when you can’t figure out where traps are, **not** to replace your own strategy and gameplay.

 ---

 ## 🚀 How it Works